Good Code

 </div>

-<span role="img" aria-label="Close dialog">x</span>The good version starts with native controls and uses ARIA only where the visible icon needs a clearer accessible name.
+<span role="img" aria-label="Close dialog">x</span>The good version starts with native controls and uses ARIA only where the visible icon needs an accessible name that screen readers can announce.

 The bad version adds roles and states that do not match the elements or behavior, which can make the interface more confusing than plain HTML.